 Nonlinear Structural Analysis:

 calculates deflections and stresses under static loading, accounting for large deflection effects, plasticity, and contact non-linearities.

 Benefits of FEM

-Many specializations under Mechanical Engineering’s umbrella, such as aeronautical, bio mechanical, and automotive industries, are commonly using integrated FEM in product design and development.
+Many specializations under Mechanical Engineering’s umbrella, such as aeronautical, biomechanical, and automotive industries, commonly use integrated FEM in product design and development.
 Several modern FEM packages include specific components such as thermal, electromagnetic, fluid, and structural working environments.